-Here’s hoping live music is able to return this spring of summer because Natural Music is relocating to Brooklyn patiently waiting for things to get back to normal so we can start bringing back what was once a main focal point of this site and especially our Instagram, live music.
+We hope you enjoy this list and we can't wait for things to get back to normal so we can bring back what was once a major focus of this site and especially our Instagram page: live music.

 Waxahatchee’s Saint Cloud is the sound of Katie Crutchfield at her most conscious, comfortable and controlled.
 A vivid modern classic of folk and Americana stripped down to it’s emotional core.